- Appointments 216.444.6601

 Risks / Benefits

-- Less blood loss during surgery
+- Less blood loss during surgery.

-- Less post-op pain
+- Less pain after surgery.

-- Decreased risk of infection
+- Decreased risk of infection.

-- Shorter hospital stay
+- Shorter hospital stay.

 - Shorter recovery time and quicker return to previous activities.
-You can usually resume normal activities as soon as you feel up to it.

 Recovery and Outlook